Miami Children's Hospital VACC Camp

 Dr. Simpser was born and raised in México City, México and is a citizen of the USA.
 He went to Medical School at Universidad Nacional Autónoma de México (UNAM), México City, where he graduated with honors.
 He did a three years residency at Hospital Infantil de México.
 At the completion of his residency, he moved to Boston where he did a fellowship in Pediatric Pulmonology at Boston Children's Hospital (Harvard Medical School.)
 Then, he did an extra two years of Pediatrics at Boston City Hospital (Boston University).

 After training, he moved to the Children's Hospital of New Jersey (United Hospitals), affiliated with the University of Medicine and Dentistry of New Jersey (UMDNJ), where he was the Director of the Pediatric ICU and Pediatric Pulmonology.
 He was an instructor and then Assistant Professor at UMDNJ.
-In 1984, he joined Miami Children's Hospital, where he remains Director of the Divisions of Pulmonology and Pulmonary Care.
+In 1984, he joined Nicklaus Children's Hospital where he remains Director of the Divisions of Pulmonology and Pulmonary Care.

 Dr. Simpser's background includes 10 years personal experience in scouting, plus experience in camp development, organization and personnel training for the Mexican Red Cross.
 In 1980, he founded the first YMCA asthma camp in Frost Valley, NY, to mainstream severe asthmatics from poor inner city neighborhoods with healthy youngsters.
 In 1984 and 1985, he served as medical director of asthma summer camps sponsored by the American Lung Association of Dade-Monroe Counties.